2020-21 UNDERGRADUATE INTERNSHIPS

 PALMER STUDENT AMBASSADORS

 Previous art experience is not required, and students from all academic areas of Penn State are encouraged to participate.
-Interested students must be comfortable with public interaction and must be able and willing to make an academic year (fall and spring semesters) committment of 2–5 hours per week, with some weekend and evening shifts.
+Interested students must be comfortable with public interaction and must be able and willing to make an academic year (fall and spring semesters) commitment of 2–4 hours per week.